port-zero/website/content/competences/development.md

 Our competences span the whole software life-cycle, from requirements collection to implementation detail, the full-stack, security, and automation.

-## Privacy Conscious?
+## Privacy Conscious Website

 You Don't Have To Compromise

 If you want to respect privacy without compromising on features and functionality, then our privacy conscious site might be for you.
 It is self-contained: it does not use 3rd parties, but does not compromise on other aspects such as analytics.